charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 - regularities characteristic of a particular regime,
 - laws or symmetries posited within an ontology.

-Within MAF, such restrictions are treated as:
+Within DC, such restrictions are treated as:

 - local,
 - conditional,